10-Day New England Road Trip Itinerary

 • Mid-range: Hampton Inn Portland Downtown Waterfront offers free airport and local shuttles, an indoor heated pool, and a fitness center.

-• Luxury: The Francis, a historic landmark, is located in Portland’s Bramhall neighborhood, near the Art District.
+• Luxury: The Francis Hotel is a historic landmark near Portland’s Art District.
 Museums, galleries, theaters, skating rinks, craft breweries, and boutiques are within a 0.9 mi radius of the property.

 Day 2: Acadia National Park Maine